10 Characteristics of Good Domain Names

 Commercial websites should be ones that their target audience is familiar with.
 Otherwise, they will end up on some other site when searching for your website.

 Every website has a focus keyword around which its entire content and marketing revolves.
 So, why not make it even more apparent to Google and your audience by incorporating it in your domain name?

 Using the keyword will help your visitors understand what your site is about and predict its content.
 Also, it is one of the best SEO practices that marketers use for better SERP visibility.

-For example, this site’s domain name is “esignwebservices.in” where “web services” is the main keyword.
-Through this, one would easily understand that this website offers website relates assistance.
+For example, this site’s domain name is “esignwebservices.com” where “web services” is the main keyword.
+Through this, one would easily understand that this website offers website-related assistance.

 5. No Hyphens and Numbers